• Skip to primary navigation

 Get Help Now

 Medical negligence is dangerous, and those responsible must be held accountable.
 Filing a medical malpractice lawsuit is complicated, and proving negligence is more challenging.
-The right lawyer is what you need during this time to help represent you and file that lawsuit.
+The right lawyer can help you file a North Carolina cerebral palsy lawsuit and give you the best chance of winning.

-Even if you ultimately decide not to file a lawsuit over negligence, you still may need a lawyer to help your family.
+Even if you ultimately decide not to file a negligence lawsuit, you may still need a lawyer to help your family.

 Having a good lawyer, someone whose expertise and judgment you trust, is essential.
-You will likely have a need in the future for this lawyer, so finding one early will make sense in the long run.
+You will likely need this lawyer in the future, so finding one early will make sense in the long run.

 Later, your legal needs may include fighting discrimination, fighting schools for special education services, and drafting legal documents for your child’s care.

-How a North Carolina Cerebral Palsy Lawyer Can Help You Now and in the Future
+How Can a North Carolina Cerebral Palsy Lawyer Help My Family?

 Choose the right lawyer, and you will have an ally for many years.
 Having a knowledgeable lawyer in your corner to provide advice and guidance will take a significant weight off your shoulders.
 They will help you make the best choices for your child’s ongoing care and future.